DrStrangePhD/DrStrangePhD/README.md

 - 💬 Ask me about **The direct relationship of standup attendance/engagement to checking in personally with team members**

-- 💬 That's boring!
-Ask me about **my kid's full-blown meltdown on 5/31 that May was ending...**
+- 💬 OR...Ask me about **my kid's full-blown meltdown on 5/31 that May was ending...**

 - 📫 How to reach me: **woodbenwood@gmail.com**